Accelerating System-Level Debug Using Rule Learning and Subgroup Discovery Techniques: Related Work and Discussion

-In~\cite{PV21}, the authors address the root-causing problem in a setting close to ours.
-They apply clustering to features extracted from traces of message-passing protocols at SoC level.\footnote{Their usage of term \emph{message} is similar to our usage of term \emph{event}, and messages might have additional attributes: "In SoC designs, a message can be viewed as an assignment of Boolean values to the interface signals of a hardware IP".} The idea that they follow is as follows: ''Logical bugs in designs can be considered as triggering \emph{corner-case} design behavior; which is \emph{infrequent} and \emph{deviant} from normal design behavior.
+In~\cite{pal2021feature}, the authors address the root-causing problem in post-silicon SoC (System On Chip) validation.
+They apply \emph{clustering} to features engineered from traces of message-passing protocols at SoC level.\footnote{Their usage of term \emph{message} is similar to our usage of term \emph{event}, and messages might have additional attributes: ``In SoC designs, a message can be viewed as an assignment of Boolean values to the interface signals of a hardware IP''.} Their approach to feature engineering from traces is very different from ours.
+The idea that they follow is as follows: ''Logical bugs in designs can be considered as triggering \emph{corner-case} design behavior; which is \emph{infrequent} and \emph{deviant} from normal design behavior.
 In ML parlance, \emph{outlier detection} is a technique to identify \emph{infrequent} and \emph{deviant} data points, called \emph{outliers} whereas normal data points are called \emph{inliers}''.
 As a consequence, their task is to identify patterns of consecutive messages that cause the bugs, which they call \emph{anomalous message sequences}.
 The infrequency criterion can be captured through the entropy associated to message sequences and the deviancy is captured through a distance measure defined on the sequences.
-The techniques proposed in our work have been used extensively as part of product development in the pre-silicon stage to root-cause regression suite failures, and at the early stages of product development often there are more failing tests than there are passing ones.
+The techniques proposed in our work have been used as part of product development in the pre-silicon stage to root-cause regression suite failures, and at the early stages of product development often there are more failing tests than there are passing ones (this is the case for $5/8$ datasets used in our experiments).
 And there usually are many reasons for failures.
-Thus the outlier detection approach adopted in~\cite{PV21} is more relevant at late stages of the product development and post-silicon when the bugs are relatively rare.
+Thus the outlier detection approach adopted in~\cite{pal2021feature} is more relevant at late stages of the product development and post-silicon when the bugs are relatively rare.